 Moreover, one key consideration in programmability is how to handle stateful processing in network functions.
 The current SDN approaches like OpenFlow face limitations to install and enforce stateless packet forwarding rules delivered by the remote controller.
 It has severe limitations when called to deploy more complex (e.g. stateful) flow-processing and filtering functions.
 It is necessary to promote a novel network processing architecture able to support a programming abstraction which retains the platform independent features, but at the same time able to execute stateful flow-processing tasks, formalized in a vendor-agnostic manner.
-This adds to the extensions of SDN discussed (from a different angle) in Section 6.1.1.

-Finally, programmability needs to be built into the technology layer itself.
+Programmability needs to be built into the technology layer itself.
 For example, in the transport segment, wireless technologies, such as mm-wave links, could be made programmable by building APIs that allow the control plane to steer beam directions, thus effectively controlling the network topology.
 Optical transport technologies should also incorporate programmability functions, which allow the control plane to allocate bandwidth to connections in a very granular and flexible manner, adjusting both time and frequency resources; as well as to selectively turn off optical transceivers to save energy.